 2nd Chance Indiana's Inmate Correspondent Team Leader connects each Inmate Correspondent with a person who has asked for somebody to write to him/her.
 We provide guidelines that help the volunteer to be comfortable corresponding with an inmate.
 No personal contact is necessary unless a Correspondent decides to call or visit.

-A 2nd Chance Indiana Level 2 Coach goes inside the facility to walk along side their mentee as he/she completes a multi-session job preparation training course, developing an understanding of his/her true value as a human being and how to successfully transition into the workplace culture.
-Then, our Level 2 Coach continues to provide ecouragement and guidance for a minimum of 90 days following release of their mentee.
+A 2nd Chance Indiana mentor can go inside the corrections facility to walk along side their mentee as he or she completes a Career Path Workshop, develops an understanding of his or her true value as a human being, and learns how to successfully transition into the workplace culture.
+Then, a mentor continues to provide encouragement and guidance for a minimum of 90 days following their mentee's release from incarceration.
+A 2nd Chance Indiana mentor is there for friendship, advice, emotional (not financial) support, encouragement, and contacts as their mentee reconnects with his or her family or finds housing elsewhere, gets a job, and begins the process of rebuilding his or her life.